Katrin-Drys/WP8_programming/docs/source/03_MDprogram.rst

         end do
     ...

 Write these two Codes as subroutines as well.
-The next step is to implement the Velocity Verlet algorithm in order to propagate the particles in time.
+The next step is to implement the ``Velocity Verlet`` algorithm in order to propagate the particles in time.
-We will write the Verlet algorithm into the main program, and within that program, we will call the force and potential energy subroutines from above.
+We will write the Velocity Verlet algorithm into the main program, and within that program, we will call the force and potential energy subroutines from above.

 .. code-block:: fortran
+    :lineons:

     ...
         integer, parameter :: itime = 1000, natom = 108